 When the couple makes it back home, Kino rants about how he lost the pearl until Juana tells him she retrieved it and he should stop whining because they need to skip town before he’s convicted of murder.

-When they get to the canoe, he sees that someone has knocked a whole in the bottom.
+When they get to the canoe, he sees that someone has knocked a hole in the bottom.
 Kino is in a rage; this is worse than killing a man, he thinks, because a boat cannot heal or protect itself.

 Kino becomes an animal; his only thoughts are for survival and protection.